 The Subcommittee consists of twelve members that include stakeholders from youth-serving County departments and community-based partners.
-The Subcommittee meets periodically and continuously works to further develop and support the operationalization of the Plan.
+The Subcommittee meets a minimum of four times each year and continuously works to further develop and support the operationalization of the Plan.